-- Ensure the child is up, dressed and ready to engage in learning. - Ensure regular attendance (including access and engagement if at home.) - When in the home, a responsible adult must always be present in addition to the tutor. - Provide an appropriate work space (not in the child's bedroom) to allow work to be completed. - Commit fully to the reintegration plan and eventual return to school. - Provide early information to either the school or the Malden Oaks or EISS if a problem arises. - Attend meetings and agree to share information and views regarding the child's medical or other needs. - Sign the alternative provision agreement form which outlines the expectations around alternative provision, including an appropriate home environment.
+- Ensure the child is up, dressed and ready to engage in learning. - Ensure regular attendance (including access and engagement if at home.) - When in the home, a responsible adult must always be present in addition to the tutor. - Provide an appropriate work space (not in the child's bedroom) to allow work to be completed. - Commit fully to the reintegration plan and eventual return to school. - Provide early information to the school or the Malden Oaks or EISS if a problem arises. - Attend meetings and agree to share information and views regarding the child's medical or other needs. - Sign the alternative provision agreement form which outlines the expectations around alternative provision, including an appropriate home environment.

-The parent and carer guidance document (AfC parent and carer guide - long term health conditions or needs) helps explain the process of alternative provision.
+The parent and carer guidance document helps explain the process of alternative provision.